proglang/jgs/README.md

 Note: the `@WriteEffect` annotation can be used on methods, constructors and on classes.
 If the annotation is not present at those declarations or one of the specified level, to which a *write effect* is expected, is invalid, this results in an error message.
 Also, if no *write effects* are expected for a class, a constructor or a method, an empty array should be used, otherwise an error occurs.

 #### Security level of locals
 To specify the *security level* of a specific local variable, the id functions can be used.
-The *security level* of the returned object, respectively value is the *security level* which the called id function corresponds to.
-The id functions take only an argument which has a weaker or equal *security level* than the level to which the id function corresponds.
+The *security level* of the returned object, respectively the value is the *security level* which the called id function corresponds to.
+The id functions takes only an argument which has a weaker or equal *security level* than the level to which the id function corresponds.
 It is not possible to weaken the *security level* of an object, respectively a value.

 ```java
 int value = SootSecurityLevel.highId(42);